p2k3m/AutoDiary/README.md

 | `GEMINI_COST_PER_1K` | Cost in USD per 1K tokens (Gemini) |
 | `BUCKET_NAME` | Target bucket for results |

-### Identity provider parameters
+### Optional connectors

-The CDK stack looks up OAuth credentials from AWS Systems Manager Parameter Store.
+The CDK stack can enable social sign-in with Google, Microsoft, or Apple by looking up OAuth credentials from AWS Systems Manager Parameter Store.
 Create these parameters in the target account before deploying:

 | Parameter | Description |
 | --- | --- |